kittenlogic/unsupervised-pleasures/_posts/2020-09-19-queer-ai-ultimate-fantasy-009.md

 title: Queer A.I.
 Ultimate Fantasy 9 The Public Condom
 description: GPT-2 model trained on a corpus of queer theatre
 summary: GPT-2 model trained on a corpus of queer theatre
-tags: [sex toy, clubs, cruising, condom, gay, lesbian, Christs-for-Jesus, heaven, Christmas, tomboy, astrology, lunatic fringe, LSD, Valium, lion, tiger, dream, middle class, GPT-2, RunwayML, queer]
+tags: [sex toy, clubs, cruising, condom, gay, lesbian, Christs-for-Jesus, heaven, Christmas, GPT-2, RunwayML, queer]
 ---

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.
 When I was in high school, this sweet, innocent, bubbly geezer from Mendocino, California, came over for dinner and had the most incredible meal.
 We chatted all day and night about life in the gay and lesbian community and his favorite subject was "The Private Life of the City."
 He talked about cruising the city, going out to bars on Friday nights, and even went as far as to buy me a leather briefcase with sex toys inside so I could take all my fantasies to the clubs.

-My mouth dropped open when he told me this.

-No, really.

 He'd taken me to gay clubs and explained to me that none of the guys there used condoms and that it was the girls that used them.
 No one ever said anything about it being a perverted thing to do.
 He even went as far as to buy me a "public" condom, which was only intended for close male friends.